 FALSE: As mentioned in Myth #1, batteries have come a long way since the 1890s and it’s not unheard of for users to ride their Pedego electric bike over 100 kilometres on a single charge.
 Like your car, though, you’re going to experience better efficiency on long, straight roads without any stops versus a hilly city with many traffic lights.
 Other factors to consider are headwinds and the weight of the rider or the cargo they’re carrying.
 That said, different motors do last longer than others and so it’s important to find a trusted brand like Pedego Electric Bikes Canada that stand behind the quality of their products.

 FALSE: All Pedego Electric Bikes conform to the Transport Canada definition for ‘power-assisted bicycles’ (ie: they are not viewed by the law as scooters or electric motorcycles).
-You can usually go wherever a normal bicycle can go but, in most of Canada, you have to be 16 years old and wear a helmet if you want to ride an electric bicycle on the road.
+You can usually go wherever a normal bicycle can go but, in most of Canada, you have to be at least 16-years-old and wear a helmet if you want to ride an electric bicycle on the road.

 FALSE: Compared to a top-quality mountain bike or road bike, an electric bike is similarly priced.
-Granted, they’re not as cheap as regular bicycles but if time’s money, than an ebike is going to save you loads.
+Granted, they’re not as cheap as regular bicycles but if time is money, then an ebike is going to save you loads.
 Plus, if you start using a Pedego Electric bike in lieu of a car journey, you’re going to save big!
-As proof of this, check out our “Cost Savings: A Car versus Electric Bike” article.
+As proof of this, check out the classic “Cost Savings: A Car versus Electric Bike” article.
 The numbers may have changed but the concept holds true.

 FALSE: Middle-aged men and women love using the Pedego Ridge Rider to explore off-road trails.
 Young families love transporting their children, groceries and other items on the Pedego Stretch cargo bike.
-And riders of all ages commute, explore and ride the Pedego Interceptor, City Commuter and Comfort Cruiser.
+And riders of all ages commute, explore and ride the Pedego Interceptor and City Commuter.
 In short, there’s no age restriction for having fun.